Gitju/Machinecoin-Port_coinwidget.com/README.md

-This is a port for Machinecoin !
+This is a port of coinwidget.com for Machinecoin by Nico205 !

 coinwidget.com
 ==============